 Your new go-to summer dinner: Pesto Pasta!
 Vibrant pesto tangled with whole wheat noodles, a handful of Parmesan, and whatever additions you please (tomatoes! spinach! chicken!) this is a fresh, fuss-free dinner to eat and repeat.

-Why You’ll Love This Summer Pasta Recipe
+Why You’ll Love This Easy Pesto Pasta Recipe

 - It’s Easy Yet Impressive.
 This is the best pesto pasta recipe for an easy weeknight meal or an elegant dinner party.
 It’s simple to make and ready in under 30 minutes, but it delivers majorly crowd-pleasing flavor.